CCX-Stingray/Getting-Started/ovs-offload/README.md

 This configuration allows 8 VMs on the host to use 8 VFs which are connected to the bridge running on the SmartNIC.
 From a functionality perspective, this is no different than if the bridge was running on the host instead of being offloaded to the SmartNIC.

+Note that in this configuration, the Host sees 4 PFs and they are numbered from 8 to 11.
+The ARM sees 8 PFs and they are numbered from 0 to 7.

 ### Prerequisites
 #### SmartNIC
 1. The SmartNIC should be running CentOS 7.
-Instructions on installing CentOS can be found in the Stingray PS225 Quickstart Guide, section 5.2.
+Instructions on installing CentOS can be found in the [Stingray PS225 Quickstart Guide](https://github.com/CCX-Stingray/Documentation/blob/master/5880X-PS225-UG1xx.pdf), section 5.2.
 2. The Nitro configuration on the card should support SR-IOV and VF pairs e.g. `bcm958802a8028_2x25g_8+4_pf.cfg`
 #### Config Controller
 1. Install [Ansible](https://www.ansible.com/) if the system does not have it.
 You can find installation instructions [here.](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW)